Farfalle with peas, ham, and cream. Quick and easy Italian dinner recipes can be made in less than 20 minutes.

 Here are a few helpful tips for the ingredients needed

 Farfalle pasta: My favorite pasta is De Cecco.
-Raised with it and love the large selection of shapes.
-I love farfalle, penne, rigatoni and orecchiette will be good too.
+I was raised with it and I love the large selection of shapes.
+My favorites are farfalle, penne, and rigatoni — orecchiette will be good too.
 You want pasta that can hold the sauce.
 That is the fun of this recipe.

-Peas: if using frozen, let them thaw before cooking with them.
-Peas in a can, and rinse them under cold running water before adding them to the sauce.
+Peas: If using frozen peas, let them thaw before cooking with them.
+If using peas in a can, rinse them under cold running water before adding them to the sauce.

-Slices of ham: Cooked ham or any leftover ham that you will cut into small bite-size pieces.
+Slices of ham: Cooked ham or any leftover ham you cut into small bite-size pieces.

 Heavy cream: make sure it is heavy whipping cream.
 It will create the perfect creamy farfalle pasta recipe.